davdroman/MultiModal/README.md

 # MultiSheet

-By default, SwiftUI views with multiple `.sheet` calls in the same body will only use the last one specified in the chain and ignore all the previous ones.
+By default, SwiftUI views with multiple `.sheet` calls in the same body will only use the last one in the chain of modifiers and ignore all previous ones.

 ```swift
 struct NoMultiSheetDemoView: View {